Free EB-5 Evaluation

 To find the census tract number, enter the project’s address in the FFIEC Geocoding/Mapping System on the Federal Financial Institutions Examination Council website.
 Here you can also find the census tract numbers of directly adjacent tracts and confirm whether the project location falls within an MSA.

-How to Find Population and/or Employment Data about a Project Site
+How to Find Population and/or Employment Data About a Project Site

 Finding the relevant population and/or employment data to support your request for TEA designation can be difficult.
 In its Policy Manual, USCIS notes that “acceptable data sources for purposes of calculating unemployment included U.S. Census Bureau data (including data from the American Community Survey) and data from the Bureau of Labor Statistics (including data from the Local Area Unemployment Statistics)” when referring to data sources states used during the TEA designation process.
 While USCIS points out these potential data sources, it does not automatically approve any specific data set.